trac-hacks/trac-github/README.md

     Endpoint is ready to accept GitHub notifications.

 This is the URL of the endpoint.
-Now go to your project's settings page on GitHub.
-In the Service Hooks tab, select WebHook URLs, and add the URL of the endpoint there.

-You might want to restrict access to the endpoint to GitHub's IPs.
-They're listed just under the WebHook URLs setup form.
-If you do so, be aware that the plugin will appear to fail randomly when GitHub adds a new IP to the list.

 If you get a Trac error page saying "No handler matched request to /github" instead, the plugin isn't installed properly.
 Make sure you've followed the installation instructions correctly and search Trac's logs for errors.

+Now go to your project's settings page on GitHub.
+In the "Webhooks & Services" tab, click "Add webhook".
+Put the URL of the endpoint in the "Payload URL" field and set the "Payload version" to application/vnd.github.v3+json.
+Then click "Add webhook".

+If you click on the webhook you just created, at the bottom of the page, you should see that a "ping" payload was successufully delivered to Trac

 Branches
 --------